akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

 - ✨ *console*: add a bidirectional mode for graphs to also display flows in the opposite direction
+- 🌱 *inlet*: Kafka key is now a 4-byte random value making scaling less dependent on the number of exporters
 - 🌱 *demo-exporter*: add a setting to automatically generate a reverse flow
 - 🌱 *docker-compose*: loosen required privileges for `conntrack-fixer`